 Julie Parsons’ most recent thriller, The Therapy House, won the Crime Fiction Book of the Year award at the Irish Book Awards, 2017.
 She has been a full-time writer since 1998 when her first novel Mary, Mary was published to critical and commercial success.
 It was translated into 17 languages and published in the US.
 Her subsequent novels were The Courtship Gift, Eager to Please, The Guilty Heart, The Hourglass and I Saw You.
 Julie is currently a columnist with the Irish Times.
 Her column, ‘In Praise of Older Books’ appears weekly in The Ticket.

-Character Witness workshop with Arlene Hunt
+In 2018 our Character Witness workshop was with Arlene Hunt

 Arlene Hunt is an author of ten novels and co-founder of Portnoy Publishing.
 She is currently working on a new series, the first to be published early 2019.
 Her last novel was released in May 2018, entitled The Last Goodbye.
 She lives in Dublin with her husband and can usually be found half way up a mountain with two German Shepherds.

-The Confessions of a Secret Agent
+2018 also brought you The Confessions of a Secret Agent

 Simon is a Partner in the global entertainment agency WME.
 He has been an agent for over twenty years and is a three time nominee for the Bookseller Industry Awards Literary Agent of the Year.
 Trewin began his career in the theatre and moved to the world of literary agenting 25 years ago and has worked with a string of internationally bestselling authors who have, between them, either been nominated or have won the Man Booker, the Baileys, the Costa, the CWA Daggers, the Irish Book Awards and the IMPAC.
 Simon represents a number of crime and thriller writers including Robert Goddard, Alex Barclay, Luke Delaney, A A Dhand, Jake Woodhouse and Sam Blake.
 Simon Trewin is always on the look out for new talent in this area and he also has a particular affinity for the Irish market – representing, as he does, John Boyne, Mary Costello, Alex Barclay, Paul Lynch, Claire Kilroy, John Connell, Sarah Griffin and Sam Blake.